Concentration Overview

-The 100% online, materials engineering (MSE) concentration offers an area of specialization for students in the Interdisciplinary Master of Science in Engineering (MSE) / Master of Science (MS) degree.
+The Materials Engineering concentration offers an area of specialization for students in the Master of Science in Interdisciplinary Engineering (MS/MSE) degree.
 This program is for professionals who want to enhance their careers by developing cutting-edge knowledge in materials science and engineering as well as leading innovations in the five main classes of materials - metals, ceramics, polymers, composites, and biomaterials.
 As a student in this program, you will focus on materials topics and technical knowledge, learning from the same renowned faculty who teach on campus.

 Degree Requirements with the Materials Engineering Concentration

-The Interdisciplinary Engineering (MSE or MS) degree requires a total of 30 credit hours with at least 18 credits of Purdue, graduate level, engineering courses.
-The materials engineering (MSE) concentration requirements must be completed within these degree requirements.
+The Interdisciplinary Engineering (MS or MSE) degree requires a total of 30 credit hours with at least 18 credits of Purdue, graduate level, engineering courses.
+The Materials Engineering concentration requirements must be completed within these degree requirements.

 Required